Saying YES - accepting things 'just as they are'.

 Notice the effect that saying YES more often has on you.

 As always, I love to hear how you are getting on.
-If you need a little help, do email or call me to arrange a free initial coaching conversation while walking in Victoria Park, East London, or via phone or video call.
+If you need a little help, do book a free initial coaching conversation while walking in Victoria Park, East London, or via phone or video call.

 With warmest wishes,